mennylevinski/secuditor-lite/SECURITY_CHECKLIST.md

 This file lists the structured and comprehensive security audit elements that **Secuditor Lite** checks on Windows systems, helping identify misconfigurations, vulnerabilities, and potential risks across **endpoint, network, and operational security layers**.

+For complete and accurate results, the tool should be run with administrator privileges.

 ---

 ### 🖥️ System Overview